Hua-Zhou/Hua-Zhou.github.io/softwares/mglm/index.md

 If you use this toolbox in any way, please cite the software itself along with at least one publication or preprint.

 * Software reference:
 H Zhou and Y Zhang.
-Matlab TensorReg Toolbox Version 0.0.1, Available online, July 2013.
+Matlab MGLM Toolbox Version 0.0.1, Available online, July 2013.
 Y Zhang and H Zhou (2013) MGLM: R package and Matlab toolbox for multivariate categorical data analysis. \[arXiv\], \[R sweave\] (to be posted soon)
 * Default article to cite for methodology:
 Y Zhang, H Zhou and W Sun (2013) On some generalized linear models with multivariate categorical responses. \[arXiv\] (to be posted soon)